Net Worth

 Introduction

 Chris Evert has earned a substantial net worth as one of the world’s most legendary female tennis players.
-While she may have retired in 1989, she still remains a record holder and an inspiration.
+Although she retired in 1989, she remains a record holder and an inspiration.

 Evert’s net worth is estimated to be $16 Million.